valiafetisov/interactive-audits/README.md

 This command starts a local Ethereum network using Hardhat.
 The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `hardhat.config.ts`.

-3. On a second terminal, deploy the test contract:
+1. (optional) On a second terminal, deploy the test contract:

 ```
 yarn deploy